nakram6/eshoe/Readme.md

 ## Assigned Job to Hu, Steve
 HTML, CSS, JS

-I have helped in the creating of the front-end aspect and feature of our site's promotional shoes'page.
+I have helped in the creating of the front-end aspect and features of our site's promotional shoes' page.
 I also helped finishing our presentation, especially the parts of Sign up/in, Product Browse, Product Detail and Payment.

 -------------------------------------------------------------------------------------------------------------------------------------